Cynefin framework

 The approach here would be to act-sense-respond.

 But one boundary is different.
-The one between simple and chaotic is often represented as a cliff.
-If the diagnosis at the disorder stage is wrong and work is deemed to be simple when it is not, or the work becomes more complicated and the management team don’t respond, then the project could enter the ‘complacent zone’.
+The one between clear and chaotic is often represented as a cliff.
+If the diagnosis at the confused stage is wrong and work is deemed to be simple when it is not, or the work becomes more complicated and the management team don’t respond, then the project or programme could enter the ‘complacent zone’.
 The governance of the project turns out to be totally inadequate and it slips off the cliff into chaos.

 SHARE THIS PAGE